michhar/jetson-customvision/README.md

 To work with a device that is sluggish, try to SSH in with the command line from a host computer rather than with a USB-attached keyboard and mouse and HDMI attached monitor (turn off device and dettach all of these components, then power back on).
 This will usually allow more responsiveness.
 If there is a module that is causing issues or direct method that can not be deactivated, the IoT Edge runtime may need to be uninstalled and reinstalled.
 Refer to some of the instructions in [Uninstall IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2018-06&tabs=linux#uninstall-iot-edge).

-If the device is entirely frozen even after using an SSH method rather than monitor, keyboard and mouse, the device may need to be reflashed.
+If the device is entirely frozen even after using an SSH method, try the following (delete app data for LVA):
+  1. Stop IoT Edge runtime
+  `sudo systemctl stop iotedge`
+  2. Delete the application data associated with LVA (this is specified in the `.env` on the dev machine (in deployment manifest file as well). e.g. `sudo rm -fr /var/lib/azuremediaservices/*`
+  3. Start IoT Edge runtime
+  `sudo systemctl start iotedge`

 - **If prediction is unacceptably slow**